HackXIt/visual-computing-project/README.md

 - **Camera and User Controls:**
   The `Camera` class (in `camera.cpp` and `camera.hpp`) handles view transformations so you can move around the scene using keyboard and mouse controls.
+  **This camera class was taken from the LearnOpenGL book/repository and was only integrated into this project.**

   The `Menu` class (in `menu.cpp` and `menu.hpp`) uses ImGui to show a simple user interface, which makes adjusting settings really interactive.
+  The menu also handles the user inputs since I did not want to build an additional class for that.

 ### 2.2.
 Libraries